 #2: The Sun Map for the Permaculture Farm Design

-To plan food-growing areas, find where the sunniest spots are as well as the shade.
+To plan food-growing areas, you’ll want to find where the sunniest spots are as well as the shade.

 Although you can make some guesses by simple observation, mapping can result in amazing realizations.
 For example, I discovered that I have a bit more sun in my backyard than I originally thought.